binwiederhier/ntfy/docs/publish.md

 !!! info
     ntfy supports UTF-8 in HTTP headers, but [not every library or programming language does](https://www.jmix.io/blog/utf-8-in-http-headers/).
-    If non-ASCII characters are causing issues for you in the title (i.e. you're seeing `?` symbols), you may also encode the `X-Title` or `X-Message` header as [RFC 2047](https://datatracker.ietf.org/doc/html/rfc2047#section-2), e.g. `=?UTF-8?B?8J+HqfCfh6o=?=` ([base64](https://en.wikipedia.org/wiki/Base64)), or `=?UTF-8?Q?=C3=84pfel?=` ([quoted-printable](https://en.wikipedia.org/wiki/Quoted-printable)).
+    If non-ASCII characters are causing issues for you in the title (i.e. you're seeing `?` symbols), you may also encode any header as [RFC 2047](https://datatracker.ietf.org/doc/html/rfc2047#section-2), e.g. `=?UTF-8?B?8J+HqfCfh6o=?=` ([base64](https://en.wikipedia.org/wiki/Base64)), or `=?UTF-8?Q?=C3=84pfel?=` ([quoted-printable](https://en.wikipedia.org/wiki/Quoted-printable)).